-Assurance Framework for 2023-2024
+Assurance Framework for 2024-2025

 Priority Safe and Caring Schools Outcome To maintain a school environment where all students experience a sense of belonging and feel supported.
-Domain(s) Student Growth and Achievement, Learning Supports and Teaching and Leading Context/ Rationale/ Data Analysis We believe it is important for everyone to be safe from physical and emotional harm.
+Domain (s) Student Growth and Achievement, Learning Supports and Teaching and Leading Context/ Rationale/ Data Analysis We believe it is important for everyone to be safe from physical and emotional harm.
 When evaluating how students learn through a trauma-informed lens, it shows that students learn best when they feel safe and supported.
 This is why relationship building is one of our core values.
 During engagement sessions with education staff, when we reflected on the key factors that have allowed our students to find success over the years, the focus on relationship building and creating a sense of community was at the forefront.
-Results Analysis: 71.4% of students who responded to our June 2022 survey indicated that they had an adult at school who they felt comfortable talking to if they need support.
-100% of students who responded to our June 2022 survey indicated that if they needed help with their schoolwork, there was someone at the school they could ask to help them.
-It is encouraging that students feel academically supported and we will continue to focus on relationship building with our students so that they know that the education staff are here to support them.
+Results Analysis: 87% of students who responded to our June 2023 survey indicated that they feel safe in the school.
+For our percentage of students, parents and teachers in agreement that students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly at school, we increased our results from 84.4% to 87.9%.
+We continue to be well above the provincial average in the percentage of parents, teachers and students who agree that students have access to the appropriate supports and services at school.
+This goal will continue to be a focus for us as it aligns with our values and beliefs as a school jurisdiction.
+It is key that our students feel safe and supported in order for them to find success.
 Strategies All staff members will be trained in the Sanctuary model of Trauma-informed care.
+Yearly trauma-informed studies will be completed following initial training.
 Each school day will begin with a Community Circle which includes identifying feelings, goal setting and knowing who to ask for help when needed.
 School staff members will greet students at the door upon student arrival at school.
 All school staff will complete yearly training in Indigenous Teachings and Diversity Training.
 A team teaching model will be used in all classrooms so that students have multiple adults they can develop a positive relationship with.
 This also allows students to stay with one teaching team throughout the day so that trust and understanding can be built.
 Implementation of a Social Emotional Learning Program for Grades 1-9 Increase stakeholder feedback so that we get a well-rounded perspective on ways to improve the support of our students.
 Increase opportunities for whole school activities/experiences.
 Engage our Indigenous Resource Department in finding ways for Indigenous culture to be represented in our educational program and physical spaces.
 Local Measures Student, parent and staff surveys Increase in students being able to identify an adult in the school they feel safe to go to for support (data collected through student survey) Classroom observations regarding students feeling comfortable sharing during the Community Circle.
-Provincial Measures For Growth in the percentage of students, parents and teachers in agreement that students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly at school.
+Provincial Measures ➤ Growth in the percentage of students, parents and teachers in agreement that students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly at school.
 As measured by the Alberta Education survey.

-Assurance Framework for 2023-2024
+Assurance Framework for 2024-2025